sib-swiss/kgsteward/README.md

 ## Installation

-The code only depends on very standard Python packages.
+The code is available frpm PyPi and only depends on very standard Python packages.
 Its installation should be straightforward.

 The easiest option is to install `kgsteward` with `pip3`: